Certifieddonnie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond : gives all permission to other users but not user and group.
-9-John_Doe : sets the file to that mode 10-mirror_permissions : sets the mode of hello to that of olleh
+9-John_Doe : sets the file to that mode 10-mirror_permissions : sets the mode of hello to that of olleh 11-directories_permissions : adds execute permission to directories only.